PiaLyck/tinyland-newsletter-signup/README.md

 ...for parsing incoming request bodies in a middleware before handling (available under the req.body property)

 ### Webpack
-...for module bundling and JavaScript minification
+...for module loading, bundling and JavaScript minification

 ### AJAX
 ...